-South Africa’s Waterberg wilderness is an incredibly scenic area of Limpopo province, and a protected UNESCO Biosphere Reserve resting against a breathtaking canvas of four mountain ranges.
-The Waterberg is home to the game reserves of Welgevonden, Entabeni and Lapalala Wilderness, all of which provide superb safari experiences and wilderness getaways.
-These range from ultra-luxurious safaris to the more rustic bush experiences.
+South Africa’s Waterberg wilderness is an incredibly scenic area of Limpopo province, and a protected UNESCO Biosphere Reserve.
+The Waterberg rests against a breathtaking canvas of mountain ranges and is home to the game reserves of Welgevonden, Entabeni and Lapalala Wilderness, all of which provide superb safari experiences and wilderness getaways.
+These range from ultra-luxurious safaris to more rustic bush experiences.
 Another thing in the Waterberg’s favour is that it carries no risk of malaria.

 The Welgevonden Reserve is part of the Waterberg.
 It is an exquisite piece of paradise, made up of rolling wooded mountains, deep rocky ravines and majestic gorges.
 Meaning ‘well found’, the Welgevonden is a place of beauty, abundant wildlife and many varieties of birdlife.
-The reserve is home to over 50 different mammals, including the Big Five, and has one of the largest populations of white rhino anywhere in Africa.
-More recently cheetah have been successfully released on Welgevonden and have become an additional game viewing attraction.
+The reserve has one of the largest populations of white rhino anywhere in Africa.

-Entabeni Safari Conservancy spans over 22 000 hectares of bushveld, ravines, wetlands and wooded hills and offers accommodation in six distinct lodges.
-One of Entabeni’s drawcards is a maginificent golf course in the heart of Big Five territory.
-For groups and families, Yellow Wood Game Lodge provides a very affordable and comfortable bush stay in a supremely beautiful area.
+Entabeni Safari Conservancy in the Waterberg spans over 22 000 hectares of bushveld, ravines, wetlands and wooded hills and offers accommodation in six distinct lodges.
+One of Entabeni’s drawcards is a magnificent golf course in the heart of Big Five territory.
+The following are some of the Entabeni lodges in the Waterberg:

 Mail us to book or call +27 21 797-7122.